sybrew/The-SEO-Framework-Extension-Manager/extensions/free/title-fix/trunk/readme.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This extension makes sure your title output is as configured.
+This extension makes sure your meta title output is as configured.
 Even if your theme is doing it wrong.

 ## Overview

 ### Broken WordPress standards

+10 years ago, [WordPress introduced a modern title tag standard](https://make.wordpress.org/core/2014/10/29/title-tags-in-4-1/).
+Still, not all themes have implemented this.
-WordPress themes have final control of the title.
-Far too often, theme authors opted in for "pretty" titles, rather than semantic titles.

-This created various issues.
+Themes without the modern standard may opt in for "pretty" titles, rather than semantic titles.
+This creates various issues.

-Firstly, titles shouldn't be pretty; they should be unique.
+First, titles shouldn't be pretty; they should be unique.
 This is a fundamental part of SEO as it creates distinction.
-Secondly, the way WordPress used to handle titles was vague at best.
+Second, the way WordPress used to handle titles was vague at best.
 This prevents plugins, among The SEO Framework, from altering the title correctly.

-To prevent these issues from happening, new WordPress themes in the WordPress.org repository must follow [a more modern standard](https://make.wordpress.org/core/2014/10/29/title-tags-in-4-1/).

-Not all themes have been updated accordingly, and the Title Fix extension will solve that for you.
+The Title Fix extension will solve these issues by finding and replacing the title tag.

 ### Is this extension for you?